ruchirm702/R-Programming/README.md

 # R-Programming
-Concepts of  Statistical Distributions , Testing of Hypothesis, Data Mining  &  Machine Learning
+Concepts of  Statistical Distributions , Testing of Hypothesis, Data Mining